Meetings with Malcolm Muggeridge remembered.

 We shall return to these later.

-Like many a gifted word vendor who writes with soul, Muggeridge’s writing rises in relevance with each year and it is a minor tragedy that such uncompromising vision, sparkling wit and diamond sentences should be kept off the bookshelves by television tie-ins and a mountain of ephemeral crap.
-Readers may not agree with all that Muggeridge writes and not all of his arguments are impregnable, but if you are going to lock horns, you’ll need to rise above parrot philosophy and platitudes.
+Like many a gifted word vendor, Muggeridge’s shoots from the heart and his writing rises in relevance with each year: it is a minor tragedy that such uncompromising vision, sparkling wit and diamond sentences should be kept off the bookshelves by television tie-ins, ticked boxes and a mountain of ephemeral crap.
+Readers may not agree with all that Muggeridge writes (and not all of his arguments are impregnable), but if you are going to lock horns, you’ll need to rise above parrot philosophy and platitudes.

 If he were alive at the time, would Muggeridge have been silent to the plight of Anna Politkovskaya and Russia’s journalists, because she/they may (or may not) have been classified as ‘liberal’?

-In an interview with William Buckley Junior (above), Muggeridge shrewdly challenges the stereotypical understanding of Left and Right, by claiming a natural affinity with the Left whilst trashing Liberalism.
-Similar to Simone Weil, Muggeridge saw this not as party affiliation (which is generally a delineation of the path along which one’s own star might rise) but as coming down on the side of the oppressed, and an obligation to add weight to the lighter side of the human scale.
+In an interview with William Buckley Junior (above), Muggeridge brilliantly challenges the stereotypical understanding of Left and Right, by claiming a natural affinity with the Left whilst trashing Liberalism.
+Similar to Simone Weil, Muggeridge saw this not as party affiliation (which is generally an enforced template, or a delineation of the path along which one’s own star might rise) but as coming down on the side of the oppressed, and an obligation to add weight to the lighter side of the human scale.

 Thus Malcolm Muggeridge’s writings are relevant to anyone prepared to think beyond the intellectual and spiritual straight-jacket of Stepford County, as well as those who instinctively feel the stuff of life is immeasurably greater than that which Grand Inquisitor Dawkins can squeeze into his unfeasibly large head.